 We also ask governments to acknowledge the undesirable consequences for their citizens of increasing population density: housing shortages, falling residential property sizes, traffic congestion, transport overcrowding, pollution, loss of amenity and unspoilt areas, and water, food, energy and mineral security issues.
 We also call on governments to assign responsibility for population to a nominated individual.

 For the UK, we ask the government to commit to keeping the population below 70 million.

-International aid - We call for governments to use their influence to ensure that reproductive health in general and family planning in particular receives 5 per cent of both unilateral and multilateral aid from bodies such as the EU and UN.
+International aid - We call for governments to use their influence to ensure that family planning receives 10 per cent of both unilateral and multilateral aid from bodies such as the EU and UN.